chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 **Note 3:**

-I produced the results for the three web-based applications over a period of several months, including the part in which I (partly) prepared the required input objects in *R*.
+I produced the results for the three web-based applications (*DAVID*, *GSEA*, and *GSEAPreranked*) over a period of several months, including the part in which I (partly) prepared the required input objects in *R*.
 Unfortunately, I was not aware of reproducible environments such as *renv* and therefore naively proceeded over the months without ensuring exact reproducibility by documenting the current versions of all packages needed in the process.
 However, I compared **many, but of course, not all** of the *R* outputs generated using *renv* to those I generated at the time and they were very similar (for instance, for the rankings required as input to *GSEAPreranked* differed only from the third decimal place).

 **Note 4:**

-The web-based applications (*DAVID* version 6.8; *GSEA* and *GSEAPreranked* version 4.2.2/4.2.3 were performed by hand (and documented with screenshots) using the following three steps:
+The web-based applications were performed by hand (and documented with screenshots) using the following three steps:

 1. In *R*: Generate input data sets for web application from initial gene expression data
 2. for *GSEA* and *GSEAPreranked*: Further pre-processing steps in Excel (for *GSEA* and *GSEAPreranked*)